Arts, Design & Culture Arts Management

 You will have to pass all modules to gain the MA.
-However, your award classification is based on your achievement in Module 7 (Dissertation or Live Project) only.
+However, your award classification is based on your achievement in Module 7 Dissertation or Live Project only.

-What we look for
+What we are looking for

-The programme is explicitly aimed at those who want to plan, fund and realise cultural events and processes, rather than further developing their own individual practice.
-The programme is also aimed at professionals wanting to get a greater understanding of the frameworks governing the cultural sectors as well as foster their business management skills.
+We are looking for applicants who want to plan, fund and realise cultural events and processes, rather than further developing their own individual practice.
+It is also aimed at professionals wanting to get a greater understanding of the frameworks governing the cultural sectors as well as foster their business management skills.

 As prospective entrepreneurs and creative strategists, applicants will need to demonstrate:

 - They are inclusive and understand the need to embrace diversity

 We select applicants according to potential and current ability in the following areas:

 - Have the ability to think in abstract terms about planning, management, and resources

 - Be numerate, and display some experience and understanding of logistics and strategic thinking

 - Be team players and builders, not competitive individualists